Devastated textile town offers lessons for Serbia

 "We're hoping for 4,000 jobs by the end of the year," said the city's energetic mayor Slobodan Kocic.

-With its dramatic de-industrialization, shrinking population and rising unemployment, Leskovac is a study in the many things that have gone wrong for Serbia as well as the many that could yet go right.
+With its dramatic de-industrialisation, shrinking population and rising unemployment, Leskovac is a study in the many things that have gone wrong for Serbia as well as the many that could yet go right.

 Kocic's Democratic Party and its head Boris Tadic bid for re-election on Sunday in presidential and parliamentary polls, touting success in dragging Serbia to within a whisker of talks with the European Union on future membership.